marlonecobos/nichevol/README.md

 #### Phylogenetic tree and data

-With the following code, the phylogenetic tree will be plotted and its nodes will be added.
+With the following code, the phylogenetic tree will be plotted, and its nodes will be added.

 ``` r